ArduPilot/ardupilot_wiki/common/source/docs/common-avanon-laserint.rst

 If the device does not work please follow the instructions on enabling the CANBUS in the :ref:`common-canbus-setup-advanced` page, followed by :ref:`common-uavcan-setup-advanced` steps and then set the ``RNGFNDx_TYPE`` parameter to 24.

-.. note:: If the rangefinder attached is NOT a ``Lightware SF11/c``, then the UAVCAN internal ``rangefinder_hw`` parameter of this unit must be set to the appropriate rangefinder type using the SLCAN instructions above.
+.. note:: If the rangefinder attached is NOT a ``Lightware SF11/c``, then the DroneCAN internal ``rangefinder_hw`` parameter of this unit must be set to the appropriate rangefinder type using the SLCAN instructions above.

 The `manufacturer's product page is here <https://docs.avionicsanonymous.com/devices/laser_interface>`__ for general information about the device.